 - Increase Return on Investment (ROI).

 Members who have attended a church for 15 or more years have a greater “investment” in the church.
-A legacy gift is often the largest gift a member makes in his/her lifetime since such gifts usually are made from a member’s assets, not their annual income.
+A planned gift is often the largest gift a member makes in his/her lifetime since such gifts usually are made from a member’s assets, not their annual income.

 - Legacy Giving is a healing ministry.